urbit/urbit.org-reloaded/content/blog/does-urbit-address-space-have-value-pt1.md

 +++
 title = "The value of Urbit address space (1 of 3)" date = 2020-04-03
-description = "Technical maxims that define Urbit's approach to engineering."
-[extra]
-author = "Erik Newton + Galen Wolfe-Pauly" ship = "~patnes-rigtyn + ~ravmel-ropdyl"
+description = "An expansion of our position on Urbit's address space value" [extra] author = "Erik Newton + Galen Wolfe-Pauly" ship = "~patnes-rigtyn + ~ravmel-ropdyl"